Learning a Game by Paying the Agents: Introduction

+Besides the aforementioned works, another literature about learning agents' utility functions from their behavior is \textit{learning in Stackelberg games}, where the principal cannot pay the agents but can influence the agents' actions by changing its own strategy, and the agents respond myopically \citep{Letchford09:Learning, peng_learning_2019} or by learning algorithms \citep{Haghtalab22:Learning}.
+Strong impossibility results are known for this problem: without regularity conditions or without knowing the details of the agents' learning algorithms, the principal cannot learn the agent's utility function \citep{zhang2025learning}.
+In contrast, we consider a setting where the principal gives payments but does not take actions.
+We show that the use of payment makes a significant difference: the principal can now learn the utility functions of any no-regret agents without knowing their behavioral details.

-As we will discuss more in Section~\ref{sec:no regret}, a key challenge in learning from no-regret agents by paying them is that the agents' no-regret algorithms can be non-forgetful.
-The payment given to the agents in the past affect the agents' behavior in the future.
-Non-forgetfulness is a known obstacle to the fast convergence of multi-agent dynamics \cite{wu_multi-agent_2022,cai2024fast, scheid2024learning}.
-We overcome this obstacle by designing a zero-sum-game-based learning algorithm for the principal and using signals to influence agents, without requiring the agents' algorithm to be forgetful.
+Even with payment, the problem of learning from learning agents is still challenging.
+As we will discuss more in Section~\ref{sec:no regret}, a key obstacle is the non-forgetfulness of agents' no-regret algorithms.
+The payment given to the agents in the past affect their future behavior.
+Non-forgetfulness is a known issue in multi-agent learning dynamics \cite{wu_multi-agent_2022,cai2024fast, scheid2024learning}.
+We overcome this obstacle by designing a zero-sum-game-based learning algorithm for the principal and using signals to influence agents, without requiring the agents' algorithms to be forgetful.

+Our use of signals to influence agents is inspired by \textit{information design} (\eg, \citet{kamenica_bayesian_2011}).
+In fact, \citet{feng_online_2022, Bacchiocchi24:Online, alanqary2026learning} studied how to learn agents' utility functions by providing signals to shape agents' beliefs and behaviors in repeated games.
+While they consider myopically best-responding agents, we allow any no-regret learning agents, a more challenging setting necessitating the combination of signals and payments.

+The literature on \textit{playing against no-regret agents} studies how the principal should play a game if they know the agents' utilities and some properties of the agents' algorithms (\eg, \citet{braverman_selling_2018, Deng19:Strategizing, Mansour22:Strategizing, dandrea_playing_2023, lin2025generalized, arunachaleswaran_learning_2025}).
+For example, \citet{Deng19:Strategizing} show that, if agents run {\em mean-based} no-regret algorithms, then the principal can gain {\em more} than the Stackelberg value in a Stackelberg game.
+Our algorithms and setting, on the other hand, consider {\em worst-case} no-regret agent behaviors.
+While most of the cited papers consider principal-agent problems with a single agent and with no payment, we consider arbitrary payment-argumented multi-agent games.